Daxbot/entangld/README.md

 - Make sure incoming values request store doesn't build up
 - When querying a parent, perhaps there should be an option to also dump child stores located below that level (potentially resource intensive)
 - Fix _deref_mode so it doesn't "strip" the returned object by turning everything to JSON and back (inefficient and it's basically mutating the result silently)
+- Fix unit tests so they are completely independent (tests often depend on prior test ending with a particular state)

 ## License
 MIT